gbdev/gb-asm-tutorial/src/part3/the-player.md

 {{#include ../../galactic-armada/src/main/states/gameplay/objects/player.asm:player-movement}}
 ```

 When the player wants to shoot, we first check if the A button previously was down.
 If it was, we won't shoot a new bullet.
 This avoids bullet spamming a little.
 For spawning bullets, we have a function called "FireNextBullet".
-This function will need the new bullets 8-bit x position, and 16-bit y position both set in a variable it uses called "wNextBullet"
+This function will need the new bullet's 8-bit X coordinate and 16-bit Y coordinate, both set in a variable it uses called "wNextBullet"

 ```rgbasm,linenos,start={{#line_no_of "" ../../galactic-armada/src/main/states/gameplay/objects/player.asm:player-shoot}}
 {{#include ../../galactic-armada/src/main/states/gameplay/objects/player.asm:player-shoot}}